finkusuma-dev/fem-recipe-page/README.md

   - Vertical margin & padding.
   - Container's width.
   - Image width (Set to 100% from its parent `rem` width).
-  - font sizes.
+  - font size.
   - Space between marker and list item text.
-  - Inline text padding on `th` and `td`.
+  - Inline padding on `th` and `td`.

-- Positioning the image element on the mobile design.
+- Position the image element on the mobile design.

   To make the image element full width, use negative margin and increase the width to extend through the inline paddings.

-- Creating marker spacing on the Instructions list.
+- Create marker spacing on the instructions list.

   Before setting the margin and padding of the list-item according to Figma, first reset the margin & padding using:

   ```css
   * {